Capital Signals · · 5 min read

 This Week in 30 Seconds

-That's the good news.
-The complication: when mega-GPs move at scale, they crowd the calendar for everyone else.
-Underwriters chase bigger fees.
-Investors spread thin across competing offerings.
-Windows that looked open start feeling narrow.
+• Mega-GPs crowd the calendar for everyone else: Underwriters chase bigger fees, investors spread thin across competing offerings, and windows that looked open start feeling narrow

 1. Blackstone's Pipeline — And Why It Matters to You